r2dtools/agent/README.md

 ## How to install

 * Connect to the server via ssh
-* Download the latest version of the agent installer:
+* Download the latest version of the SSLBot installer:
   ```bash
   wget https://github.com/r2dtools/installer/releases/latest/download/installer
   ```